Marco is an entrepreneur, AI & Robotics engineer, Inventor, and living in San Francisco.

 - Computer Vision applications.

-- AI and AGI development, but more specifically applied AI (solving today's problems).
+- Applied AI (solving today's problems).

 - Coding & developer tools.